eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/new_environment_save.png
   :align: center

 At this point, the user will be returned to the Environments overview in the Demo UI.
-You should see the newly created Environment, and at this point, returning to the EaaSI UI (by navigating to ``https://<your_eaasi_url>``), it should also be available as a "Private" Environment:
+You should see the newly created Environment, and at this point, returning to the EAASI UI (by navigating to ``https://<your_eaasi_url>``), it should also be available as a "Private" Environment:

 .. image:: ../images/new_environment_eaasi_ui.png
   :align: center

 .. note::
-  It is possible there will be a slight delay before the new Environment appears in the EaaSI UI.
+  It is possible there will be a slight delay before the new Environment appears in the EAASI UI.
 Please wait a few minutes and refresh the Explore Resources page if the new Environment does not immediately appear.

-The process of importing and converting a Computer Image to an Environment is now complete, and the Environment can be run, configured, and published as with any other EaaSI Environment.
+The process of importing and converting a Computer Image to an Environment is now complete, and the Environment can be run, configured, and published as with any other EAASI Environment.